 Enter your details below and we will contact you.

-In the first place, “Family Law” is the category of laws and rules that define the relationships between family members.
+“Family Law” is the category of laws and rules that define the relationships between family members.
 The family law attorneys at Schmidt Law Firm provide advice and representation when people desire either to make or break a family relationship.
-Moreover, your family should not be taken lightly.
-At Schmidt Law we recognize the emotional aspects involved in family law matters, and we offer clients knowledgeable, compassionate and non-judgmental advice.
+At Schmidt Law, we recognize the emotional aspects involved in family law matters, and we offer clients knowledgeable, compassionate and non-judgmental advice.
 The Schmidt Law Firm family team can help in a variety of legal areas.

 In determining whether to award alimony, Utah courts consider a variety of factors, including: (i) the financial conditions and needs of the recipient spouse; (ii) the recipient’s earning capacity or ability to produce income; (iii) the ability of the payor spouse to provide support; (iv) the length of the marriage; (v) whether the recipient spouse has custody of minor children requiring support; (vi) whether the recipient spouse worked in a business owned or operated by the payor spouse; and (vii) whether the recipient spouse directly contributed to any increase in the payor spouse’s skill by paying for education or allowing the payor spouse to attend school during the marriage.
 (Utah Code Ann. §30-3-5(8)(a)).